davisbenson22/DB_Cloud-Engineering-Challenge/README.md

-The following resources were provisioned on AWS(us-west-1) for this project:
+## The following resources were provisioned on AWS(us-west-1) for this project:

 - VPC and subnets(private and public): Nat gateway, Routetable, Internet gateway
 - Security groups
 - Load balancer (and target groups)
 - EC2 running the application

-Steps To Run and view the String(Hello Greylogs!) on Your Browser
+## Steps To Run and View the String(Hello Greylogs!) on Your Browser

 1. Install and configure terraform.
 2. My resources are provisioned in us-west-1 region.